bernard357/mcp-watch/README.md

 ## Setup steps

 ### Install InfluxDB as data store

+[InfluxDB](https://www.influxdata.com/time-series-platform/influxdb/) is an open source database written in Go specifically to handle time series data with high availability and high performance requirements.
+InfluxDB installs in minutes without external dependencies, yet is flexible and scalable enough for complex deployments.

 Check [the official installation page for InfluxDB](https://docs.influxdata.com/influxdb/v1.1/introduction/installation/).
 This can run on RedHat, CentOS, Ubuntu and on MAC OS X. On Ubuntu do the following: